ncmiller/lets_make_a_synth/part3_ui/README.md

 ## Refactor - Moving the UI code out of main.cpp

 Currently, all of our code is in `main.cpp`.
-However, things are getting a bit messy there, so in preparation for our UI work, let's move the UI code to a different file.
+However, things are getting a bit messy there, so in preparation for our UI work, let's create some new files.

+We'll start by creating a file `synth.h` that will contain a struct with all of the globally available data.
+All of the global variables we were using in `main.cpp` will go into this struct.

 ## UI class